Deep Learning Service for Efficient Data Distribution Aware Sorting: Related Work

-\textbf{Methods for reducing the sorting time complexity.} Many researchers have also been working on accelerating sorting by reducing the time complexity.
+\eat{ Many researchers have been working on accelerating sorting by reducing its time complexity.
 Traditional comparison-based sorting algorithms such as Quick Sort, Merge Sort, and Heap Sort require at least $logn!\approx nlogn-1.44n$ operations to sort $n$ data elements \cite{DBLP:conf/alenex/EdelkampW19}.
 Among these algorithms, Quick Sort can achieve $O(nlogn)$ complexity on average to sort $n$ data elements, but its performance drops to $O(n^2)$ in the worst case.
-Although Merge Sort gives a worst-case guarantee of $nlogn-0.91n$ operations to sort $n$ data elements, it requires larger space which is linear to the number of data elements \cite{DBLP:conf/alenex/EdelkampW19}.
-To avoid the drawbacks of these algorithms and further reduce the complexity of sorting, researchers tried to combine different sorting algorithms to leverage their strengths and circumvent their weaknesses.
+Although Merge Sort gives a worst-case guarantee of $nlogn-0.91n$, it requires larger space which is linear to the number of data elements \cite{DBLP:conf/alenex/EdelkampW19}.
+To avoid the drawbacks of these algorithms and further reduce the time complexity of sorting, researchers tried to combine different sorting algorithms to leverage their strengths and circumvent their weaknesses.
 For instance, Musser et al. introduced Intro Sort \cite{DBLP:journals/spe/Musser97}, which combined Quick Sort and Heap Sort.
-In Intro Sort, whenever the recursion depth of Quick Sort becomes too large, the rest unsorted data elements will be sorted by Heap Sort.
-As the default sorting algorithm of $Java^2$ and $Python^3$, Tim Sort \cite{Python} took the advantages of Merge Sort and Insert Sort \cite{introcution-to-algorithm} to achieve fewer than $n log(n)$ comparisons when running on partially sorted arrays.
-Stefan Edelkamp et al. introduced Quickx Sort\cite{DBLP:conf/csr/EdelkampW14} which uses at most $nlogn-0.8358+O(logn)$ operations to sort $n$ data elements in place.
-The authors also introduced median-of-medians Quick Merge sort as a variant of Quick Merge Sort using the median-of-medians algorithms for pivot selection \cite{DBLP:conf/alenex/EdelkampW19}, which further reduces the number of operations down to $nlogn + 1.59n + O(n^{0.8})$.
-Non-comparative sorting algorithms, such as Bucket Sort \cite{DBLP:journals/ipl/Chlebus88}, Counting Sort, and Radix Sort \cite{DBLP:series/lncs/GouwBR16}, are not restricted by the $O(nlogn)$ boundary, and can reach $O(n)$ complexity.
+In Intro Sort, whenever the recursion depth of Quick Sort becomes too large, the rest of the unsorted data elements will be sorted by Heap Sort.
+As the default sorting algorithm in $Java^2$ and $Python^3$, Tim Sort \cite{Python} took the advantages of Merge Sort and Insert Sort \cite{introcution-to-algorithm} to achieve fewer than $n log(n)$ comparisons when running on partially sorted arrays.
+Stefan Edelkamp et al. introduced Quickx Sort\cite{DBLP:conf/csr/EdelkampW14} which uses at most $nlogn-0.8358n+O(logn)$ operations to sort $n$ data elements in place.
+The authors also introduced median-of-medians Quick Merge sort as a variant of Quick Merge Sort by using the median-of-medians algorithms for pivot selection \cite{DBLP:conf/alenex/EdelkampW19}, which further reduced the number of operations down to $nlogn + 1.59n + \O(n^{0.8})$.
+Redis Sort\cite{Redis} is an in-building sorting method of Redis database.
+It based on a data structure named $sortSet$.
+To sort $M$ data elements in a $sortSet$ of size $N$, the efficiency of Redis Sort is $\O(N+Mlog(M))$.
+On the other hand, non-comparative sorting algorithms, such as Bucket Sort \cite{DBLP:journals/ipl/Chlebus88}, Counting Sort, and Radix Sort \cite{DBLP:series/lncs/GouwBR16}, are not restricted by the $O(nlogn)$ boundary and can reach $\O(n)$ complexity.
 However, their performance is limited by other factors.
 For instance, Radix Sort relies on a large number of remainder and integer divide operations, which are expensive.
-Therefore, alghouth the complexity of Radix Sort is $O(n)$, it does not run much faster than comparison-based sorting.
+Therefore, although the complexity of Radix Sort is $\O(n)$, it does not run much faster than comparison-based sorting.
 Moreover, the performance of Radix Sort degrades significantly when the data bits become wider.
-Therefore, Jian Tang et al. proposed bit operation RADIX sort \cite{bit-RADIX-sort} to alleviate this problem.
+Therefore, Jian Tang et al. proposed bit operation RADIX sort \cite{bit-RADIX-sort} to alleviate this problem. }